 To get the most out of your Folly Beach experience, make sure to be aware of the following rules and safety precautions.

-Sharks live in the ocean of course and do make appearances from time to time.
-Take a look at our blog on sharks for tips on avoiding them, here.
+Sharks live in the ocean of course and do make occasional appearances but that shouldn’t keep you afraid from swimming in the water.
+Check out our blog on sharks for tips on avoiding them, here.